citp/privacy-policy-historical/f/fu/fun/funsubstance.com.md

-> *The following text is extracted and transformed from the funsubstance.com privacy policy that was archived on 2015-10-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151009084633id_/http%3A//funsubstance.com/page/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the funsubstance.com privacy policy that was archived on 2016-04-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160403220839id_/http%3A//funsubstance.com/page/privacy) for the most accurate reproduction.*

-# FunSubstance - Privacy Policy
+# FunSubstance - privacy

 Last Modified: 14 June 2012 **We take your privacy very seriously.**